The gospel for the 11th Sunday in Ordinary Time (Year B) comes from Mark 4 which contains some very memorable parables:

 As some critics rightly point out, nowhere in Scripture does the word “Trinity” appear.
 Their argument is then that the idea of a Holy Trinity is a human doctrine.
 Yet, Christians are baptized in the name of the Father and of the Son and of the Holy Spirit: not in their names, for there is only one God, the almighty Father, his only Son and the Holy Spirit: the Most Holy Trinity.
 As the Catechism of the Catholic Church explains: “The mystery of the Most Holy Trinity is the central mystery of Christian faith and life.
 It is the mystery of God in himself.
 It is therefore the source of all the other mysteries of faith, the light that enlightens them.
 It is the most fundamental and essential teaching in the hierarchy of the truths of faith.
 The whole history of salvation is identical with the history of the way and the means by which the one true God, Father, Son and Holy Spirit, reveals himself to men ‘and reconciles and unites with himself those who turn away from sin.”
 (CCC§234).
 Continue reading

 16 The eleven disciples went to Galilee, to the mountain to which Jesus had ordered them.
 17 When they saw him, they worshiped, but they doubted.
 18 Then Jesus approached and said to them, “All power in heaven and on earth has been given to me.
 19 Go, therefore, and make disciples of all nations, baptizing them in the name of the Father, and of the Son, and of the holy Spirit, 20 teaching them to observe all that I have commanded you.
 And behold, I am with you always, until the end of the age.”
-(Matthew 28:16-20) Continue reading
+(Mt 28:16-20) This coming Sunday the Church will celebrate the Solemnity of the Most Holy Trinity.
+Continue reading